zigster64/zts/README.md

 https://github.com/MasterQ32/ZTT (a text template tool that uses code generation)

-ZTS uses an inversion of this common templating approach, by passing sections of your data through sections of the template, whilst keeping the control of this flow strictly inside your Zig code.
+ZTS uses an inversion of this common templating approach, by passing sections of your data through sections of the template, whilst keeping the control of this flow strictly inside your Zig code at all times.

 ZTS also uses Zig's standard `print` formatting to transform data through the template, so there is no additional DSL or formatting rules to learn.

+The other MAJOR difference is that ZTS is strictly comptime only templating.
+This brings a lot of benefits, such as :
+- Zero runtime parsing overhead
+- Runtime speed
+- Thorough compile time checking of both template and parameters

+And some negatives too, such as:
+- Complete inability to have dynamically generated templates
+- Complete inability to modify the template at runtime

 Choices are good.
 Its up to you to work out which approach best suits your project.